rabbitmq/rabbitmq-website/site/clustering.md

 ## <a id="cluster-formation-requirements" class="anchor" href="#cluster-formation-requirements">Cluster Formation Requirements</a>
 ### <a id="hostname-resolution-requirement" class="anchor" href="#hostname-resolution-requirement">Hostname Resolution</a>

-RabbitMQ nodes address each other using domain names, either short or fully-qualified (FQDNs).
-Therefore hostnames of all cluster members must be resolvable from all cluster nodes, as well as machines on which command line tools such as `rabbitmqctl` might be used.
+RabbitMQ nodes address each other using a **node name**, a combination of a prefix and domain name, either short or fully-qualified (FQDNs).

+Therefore every cluster member **must be able to resolve hostnames of every other cluster member**, its own hostname, as well as machines on which command line tools such as `rabbitmqctl` might be used.

+Nodes will perform hostname resolution early on node boot.
+In container-based environments it is important that hostname resolution is ready before the container is started.
+For Kubernetes users, this means the [DNS cache interval for CoreDNS](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id) to a value in the 5-10 second range.

 Hostname resolution can use any of the standard OS-provided
 methods: